Mobile Optimization: Enhancing Customer Journeys Wherever They May Roam

 You don’t have to look further than Google to know that using autocomplete in your search box is also a must-have for customers.
 Implementing autocomplete for searches, investing in predictive technologies that improve relevancy, and using images and videos within this function will improve their search experience while allowing you to market your best-fit product for that customer, keeping them focused on your brand.

 One of the bigger challenges digital commerce teams face today is ensuring their personalization strategy and the data that drives it remains consistent across channels.
-Between consumer social media platforms, email engagement, your brand’s presence on Amazon and other major eCommerce marketplaces, and customizing your content on mobile for various device types, getting personal and staying that way through all of these touchpoints is both a strategic and technological puzzle executive teams need to solve.
+Between consumer social media platforms, email engagement, your brand’s presence on Amazon and other major eCommerce marketplaces, and customizing your content on mobile for various device types, personalization all the way throughout these touchpoints is both a strategic and technological puzzle executive teams need to solve.

 In his interview in our ebook, TUMI’s chief digital officer Charlie Cole, emphasized why relevant content across channels and devices is especially critical for mobile users: